t-persson/mira/README.rst

 Description
 ===========

 Having problems creating a new weekly menu?
+Want some inspiration?

 This website will assist in this endeavour by creating a weekly menu based on your preferences.
 You can also store ingredients from your fridge and have the tool generate what you can make from your current ingredients.

 Features
 ========